kjkasi/EasyNetQWiki/Documentation/Non-generic-subscription-extension-methods.md

 But what do you do if you are discovering the message type at runtime?
 For example, you might have some system which loads add-ins and wants to subscribe to message types on their behalf.
 EasyNetQ provides you with non-generic subscription methods just for this purpose.

-Just add the this using statement:
+Just add this using statement:

     using EasyNetQ.NonGeneric;